Konamiman/Nextor/docs/Nextor_3.0_User_Manual.md

 Also, `NEXTOR.SYS` now loads the new `COMMAND3.COM` command interpreter when it is present in the boot drive, falling back to `COMMAND2.COM` otherwise; see _[3.10.
 The COMMAND3.COM command interpreter](#310-the-command3com-command-interpreter)_.

+Also, `NEXTOR.SYS` now looks for `AUTOEXEC.BTM` in the boot drive before `AUTOEXEC.BAT`: when a file with that name exists, it is the one executed at boot time (and `AUTOEXEC.BAT` is ignored, even if it exists too).
+The command interpreter loads `.BTM` batch files whole into memory before executing them, which is what allows the `GOTO`, `GOSUB`, `RETURN` and `END` commands in them (see the `BATCH` subject of the `HELP` command); thus the boot batch file can now use them as well. `AUTOEXEC.BTM` is executed by `COMMAND3.COM` and by `COMMAND2.COM` 2.40 or later; an older `COMMAND2.COM` does not recognize `.BTM` files and simply displays the prompt, so with such an interpreter `AUTOEXEC.BTM` must not exist for `AUTOEXEC.BAT` to be executed.
+As with `AUTOEXEC.BAT`, the boot drive is passed to the batch file as `%1`.

 Finally, when the DOS environment can't be loaded at boot time (e.g. because the command interpreter is missing or incompatible), Nextor will now print a proper error message (for example "Command interpreter not found" or "Incompatible DOS version") before falling back to the BASIC prompt, instead of repeatedly asking the user for another disk or failing silently.

 ### 2.15.
 File mounting and disk emulation mode